 401(k) Loan Rules

 If your plan allows for it, you may choose to borrow up to $50,000 or 50% of your account balance, whichever is less.
 A 401(k) loan can be used for whatever reason you want.
 The loan can be spread over five years with payments at least quarterly.
-The interest rate is generally a point or two above the Prime Rate, which stands at 3.50% as of March 28, 2022.
+The interest rate is generally a point or two above the Prime Rate, which is 5.50% as of August 30, 2022.
 All interest is paid back to your 401(k) plan.

 If you miss a payment, the loan is defaulted, and the outstanding balance will be treated as a taxable distribution.
 Therefore, you will pay taxes on the amount not repaid, and owe a 10% penalty if you’re under age 59 1/2.